Employment of same-sex attracted teachers in schools

 From a demonstration for gay rights in the 1970s.Photo: Sydney Star Observer, 2014

-Haysell (Hazel) Tennant
+Haysell (Hazel) Tennant case

 In 2018, Paul Murphy, a Sydney lawyer who specialised in employment law, brought to public attention a mid-1970s case of discrimination against a practising teacher known as the Haysell Tennant case.
 Murphy argued that it was relevant to the debate that had been sparked by a proposed federal government bill that was intended to legislate for ‘religious freedom’.
 Included in the proposed bill was a confirmation and consolidation of the right of nongovernment church-owned and managed schools to discriminate against teachers based on their sexual orientation.

 In the mid-1970s, Haysell Tennant was a primary school teacher of ten years standing at St Aloysius’ College, a Roman Catholic independent primary and secondary day school for boys, located in Kirribilli, on Sydney’s lower north shore.
 She had been a novitiate in the Sisters of Mercy, but did not complete her training.
 When looking for work, it seemed sensible that she should teach in the system that she knew, in a Catholic school.
 She was dismissed in 1975 by the school’s headmaster, Gregory Jordan SJ.
-Haysell Tennant had taught successfully in the school for a decade.
+Haysell Tennant had taught in the school for a decade.
 The headmaster gave no reason for her dismissal.
 Her contract stated that all that was required for dismissal was the giving of due notice.

 In this case, the Independent Teachers Association (union) appealed the decision on behalf of its member, Haysell Tennant.
 The case was brought before the then Industrial and Arbitration Commission of New South Wales in 1975.
 A full court overruled the termination, and reinstated Tennant at St Aloysius’ College.
 The court held that the failure to give reasons for the termination was unfair, and that alone was considered sufficient grounds for overturning the dismissal.